AIRBNB – WHO’S MOCKING WHO?

 Tweed Head Nationals MP Geoff Provest sat on the Parliamentary Inquiry into the adequacy of legislation of short-term holiday letting (STHL) in NSW and is on the record as stating on multiple, multiple occasions that Airbnb and other STHL operators are “here to stay”.
 Provest ‘hosted’ a visit by Airbnb Staff and landlords at Parliament House during the Inquiry and soon after was invited to scale the sails of our Opera House for a photo-op, after Airbnb entered into a partnership with the Sydney Opera House Trust.
 The Hon Geoffrey Provest is indeed aware of his Leader, John Barilaro’s long and very lucrative association with Airbnb, Stayz & Co…and the activities of many of his fellow National Party MPs who, after referral by Legal Counsel from the Department of Premier and Cabinet to the Independent Commission Against Corruption (ICAC), saw their illegal short-term rentals listed on NSW Land and Environment Court Orders together with a Penal Notice.
 Provest follows us on Social Media so receives daily updates on all things Airbnb.

 In June 2019, local news publications reported that Tweed Shire Council was cracking down on illegal Airbnb operators.
-The attached Council template clearly highlights: “It is now directed that should any short term holiday letting accommodation be operating, it is to cease immediately and any further bookings should be cancelled.”
+This Council template clearly highlights: “It is now directed that should any short term holiday letting accommodation be operating, it is to cease immediately and any further bookings should be cancelled.”

 Tweed Shire Council identified for us properties among 370 homes listed by local agents that breach residential zoning and operate as Airbnb rentals.
 NSW Department of Fair Trading was sent the relevant information plus supporting zoning documentation and asked to, in line with assurances given by the former Minister on the floor of Parliament, take the promised disciplinary action against the Real Estate Agents involved.
 There has been no acknowledgement from NSW Fair Trading of this correspondence.